-- Lentils absorb flavours really well and are not very tasty without seasoning.
-If you are making up your own recipe take steps to impart some flavour through the use of: butter, spices, vinaigrettes, soup/stew broths and always a bit of salt (once they are cooked!)
-A bit of salt changes the entire flavour!
+- Lentils absorb flavors well and are not very tasty without seasoning.
+If you are making up your recipe take steps to impart some flavor through the use of butter, spices, vinaigrettes, soup/stew broths and always a bit of salt (once they are have been cooked!)
+A bit of salt changes the whole flavor!

 Here is a quick video

 Sprouted for fresh greens

-Raw sprouted lentils are even healthier for you than their cooked counterparts.
-This is because phytic acid hinders our ability to absorb certain minerals in lentils.
+Raw sprouted lentils are even healthier for you than their cooked counterparts because phytic acid hinders our ability to absorb certain minerals in lentils.
 When we sprout them the amount of Phytic acid present is reduced.
 This enables our bodies to absorb even more of the nutrients.
 Sprouting also triggers beneficial enzymatic activity.
 As a result sprouted seeds have more Vitamin C, and B vitamins thiamine, niacin and riboflavin compared to cooked lentils.
-By sprouting the seeds in your own kitchen you have access to cheap, fresh nutrient packed greens throughout the winter.
+By sprouting the seeds in your kitchen, you have access to cheap, fresh nutrient-packed greens throughout the winter.

-You don’t really need anything special to sprout lentils.
-Sprouting trays do make the job a little more convenient, they are inexpensive and are readily available on-line.
-You can make your own sprouting jar using a glass jar, rubber band and any sort of pliable mesh screen (such as bug screen).
+You don’t need anything special to sprout lentils.
+Sprouting trays do make the job a little more convenient, they are inexpensive and are readily available online.
+You can make a sprouting jar using a glass jar, rubber band and any pliable mesh screen (such as an insect screen).

 - Measure your dry lentils.
 You need about 2tbsp of dry lentils per sprouting tray or jar.

-- Place the lentils in a fine mesh sieve (something with small enough mesh that they wont fall through) .
-Rinse the lentils well with cold water and place the lentils in a bowl or wide mouth jar.
+- Place the lentils in a fine-mesh sieve (something with small enough mesh that they won’t fall through).
+Rinse the lentils thoroughly with cold water and place the lentils in a bowl or wide mouth jar.
 Cover the lentils with cold water and let them soak for four hours.
-This will re-hydrate them.
+Soaking the lentils will re-hydrate them.